Transducing Linear Decompositions of Tournaments: Definable decompositions and definable properties

-Now given~$i < j$ corresponding to vertices~$v_i,v_j$, we want to test whether or not~$v_iv_j$ is an edge.
-The different relations in the input structure give access to (1)~$B_i$, and in particular the colour~$c$ of~$v_i$ in~$B_i$, (2) the recolouring map $\rho_{j-1} \circ \dots \circ \rho_{i+1}$ (thanks to \cref{lem:simon-transduction}), and (3)~$B_j$, and in particular the colours in $B_1 \cdot \ldots \cdot B_{j-1}$ to which~$v_j$ is connected.
-These three pieces of information determine whether or not~$v_iv_j$ is an edge, and each of them is bounded, hence one can test adjacency by writing the corresponding finite lookup table as an \fo formula.

-Finally, it only remains to delete the vertices~$i$ corresponding to bags~$B_i$ that do not contain any vertex.
-Again this is trivially expressible by an \fo formula querying the unary relations that encode the word $B_1,\dots,B_n$. \end{proof}

-\begin{theorem} For any~$k$, one can compute an \fo transduction~$\Phi_k$ and $k' \in \Nn$ such that \begin{enumerate} \item for any graph~$G$, any $S \in \Phi_k(G)$ is a linear decomposition of~$G$ of width at most~$k'$, and \item when~$T$ is a tournament with linear NLC-width at most~$k$, $\Phi_k(T)$ contains at least one such decomposition. \end{enumerate} \end{theorem} \begin{proof} Assuming~$T$ is a tournament with linear NLC-width at most~$k$, apply \cref{thm:transduce-ordering} to obtain an ordering~$<$ of~$V(T)$ with cut-rank at most some~$k''$ function of~$k$.
+\transducedecomp* \begin{proof} Assuming~$T$ is a tournament with linear clique-width at most~$k$ (and thus also linear NLC-width at most $k$), apply \cref{thm:transduce-ordering} to obtain an ordering~$<$ of~$V(T)$ with cut-rank at most some~$k''$ function of~$k$.
 Enumerate the vertices of~$T$ as $v_1 < \dots < v_n$.
 By \cref{lem:cw-rw,lem:monoid-nlcwidth}, there is a linear decomposition $B_1,\dots,B_m$ of~$G$, with $B_i \in \mathfrak{A}_{k'}$ for $k' \eqdef 2^{k''}+1$, and whose vertex introduction ordering is~$<$.
 Without loss of generality, each~$B_i$ has (exactly) one internal vertex.
 Indeed, if~$B_i$ has no internal vertex, it can simply be combined with~$B_{i+1}$ or~$B_{i-1}$.
 Thus $m=n$, and the internal vertex of~$B_i$ is~$v_i$.

 Now we already have vertices $\{v_1,\dots,v_n\}$, and the ordering~$<$ from \cref{thm:transduce-ordering}, hence~$\Phi_k(T)$ can obtain the unary encoding of $B_1,\dots,B_n$ by guessing the unary relations encoding this word with a non-deterministic colouring.
 It only remains to check that this decomposition is valid, i.e.\ that the previous guess was correct.
-To this end, apply \cref{lem:decomp-to-graph} to obtain the graph corresponding to the decomposition $B_1,\dots,B_n$, and check that this graph coincides with~$T$ given as input. \end{proof}
+To this end, apply \cref{lem:decomp-to-graph} to obtain the graph corresponding to the decomposition $B_1,\dots,B_n$, and check that this graph coincides with~$T$ given as input.
+This last check ensures that condition~(2) from the statement holds. \end{proof}